David Eccles House

 The David Eccles House, at 250 W. Center St. in Logan, Utah, was built in 1907.
 It was listed on the National Register of Historic Places in 1976.

 It was designed by Logan architects Joseph Monson and Karl C. Schaub.
 Overall it is Eclectic or Late Victorian in style, with Queen Anne influence, with numerous Classical Revival style details, and with two turrets which have been termed Chateauesque.

 Through 1976 it was regarded as the largest home in Cache Valley.
 It has three stories, 24 rooms, and 11,000 sqft.

 In 1943 it became a dormitory for the Utah State Agricultural College and was cut up into bedrooms and bathrooms.
 Later it was a fraternity house.
 It was sold in 1970 to private owners who renovated it, and by 1976 much of its original character had been restored.

-Lockdown of 2011

-On February 18, 2011, the house was temporarily closed down to be renovated for a weekend lockdown.
-Welcoming procedures included snowballs from the roof to the entering guest, party fouls for stepping on crunchy cheese balls, Macarena at 3:00 AM, and Pangea sleeping arrangements for those in attendance.
-Guests would be blindfolded and asked to navigate their way through the large dark showers, and if they made it through, they would be rewarded with hundreds of options to play dress up.